Programming Language Reference - EmacsLisp (draft)

 - return to previously established

-- if multiple
+catch - if multiple

-matches use innermost value
+tagmatches use innermost valuebecomes value returned bycatch

 ####### Examples of Catch